Python-for-geo-people/Exercise-5/README.md

-# Exercise-5
-Exercise 5: Analysing NOAA climate data
+# Exercise 5: Analysing NOAA climate data
 In this exercise you will be working with a climate data file from the [US National Oceanographic and Atmospheric Administration (NOAA) climate database](https://www.ncdc.noaa.gov/cdo-web/).
 The data file [`816295.csv`](Data/816295.csv) comprises daily temperature measurements (in Fahrenheit) from several stations in the vicinity of the town of Ann Arbor, Michigan in the US from 1 January 1926 to 31 December 2015.
 Your task is to process this data to calculate average annual temperatures for the summer and winter in each year covered by the data.

-This may be a challenging exercise for some of you.
+This may is a challenging exercise.
 If you are having trouble, you might want to check out the [hints for Exercise 5](https://github.com/Python-for-geo-people/Lesson-5-Reading-Writing/blob/master/Lesson/hints-ex5.md).

 ## Part 1 - Reading and dividing the data file